saurav3199/CTF-writeups/HSCTF6/README.md

 we get the flag `hsctf{koalasarethecutestaren'tthey?}`

+By the way we were first team to solve it.:smiley:

 **Note**:Love to share the skywriting but for this challenge solving was so wierd that I have to guess a lot with xor's.